North Pacific Coast, Costa Rica

 Playa Flamingo is a quiet and private neighborhood.
 At the bottom of the hill there are a few hotels and a small all-inclusive resort.
 Next door is a shopping plaza with a car rental agency, some boutiques, and a few excellent restaurants.
 Around the corner is a tiny grocery store where you can get essentials.

-In Tamarindo you can forget the drudgery of walking up and down the aisles of grocery stores full of expensive, processed and preservative-filled food.
+In Tamarindo you can forget the drudgery of walking up and down the aisles of grocery stores full of expensive, processed, and preservative-filled food.
 Side by side with the souvenir shops downtown are the small businesses frequented by locals.
 You can’t buy everything in one place.
 And you’re on foot.
-So you’re forced to slow down and enjoy the place you live.
+So, you’re forced to slow down and enjoy the place you live.

 Like most small beach towns, Sámara is a place to relax and enjoy the sun, strolling on the palm-lined beach or enjoying the spectacular sunset each evening.
 It’s low-key Bohemian.
 Tank tops and board shorts are the preferred dress.
 There are plenty of surfers attracted by the steady waves.
-And for those who prefer to stay on shore and admire the clear blue waters, there are several on-the-beach, your-feet-in-the-sand bars and restaurants.
+And for those who prefer to stay on shore and admire the clear, blue waters, there are several on-the-beach, your-feet-in-the-sand bars and restaurants.

 Real Estate on the North Pacific Coast, Costa Rica

 Real estate prices here are understandably higher than some other places in Costa Rica.
-You can easily spend several million dollars on an oceanfront estate, and houses with only a view of the sea are often nearly as pricey.
+You can easily spend several million dollars on an oceanfront estate, and houses with only a view of the sea are often as pricey.

 But property shoppers can find plenty of bargains by looking just a short distance from the coast, at condos, or even along the coast but away from the chic expat communities around Flamingo Beach and Tamarindo.

-Here are some recent property examples:
+Here are some recent property examples near the beach: